I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-Bicycles and the Gene Pool
+How Bicycles Affected the Gene Pool

 After a day of manual labour in the fields, few men were interested in long walks in search of a bride.
-The result was that for centuries rural populations were marked by inbreeding and the birth defects that went along with cousins marrying one another.
+The result was that, for centuries, rural populations were marked by inbreeding and the birth defects that went along with cousins marrying one another.
 With the invention of the bicycle, young men could travel much farther afield to find a spouse.

 Before the Bicycle

 Finding and meeting a woman of marriageable age has been a preoccupation of young men for thousands of years.
 But, tracking down a suitable wife was always a challenge involving desire and distance.

 For the wealthy, distance was something that could be overcome with horses and carriages, but the average working man's search was limited by how far his feet could carry him.

 A man with a lot of time on his hands can walk about 25 miles (40 km) in a day.
 But, working men in the pre-bicycle age did not have much leisure time; a 12-hour day of manual labour on inadequate food left little energy for a long hike.

 A horse could take an ardent suitor 30 miles (48 km) from home in a day, but no working man could afford to own a horse.